JOJ0/discodos/docs/index.md

 {% include youtube.html id="4lungDgdJ2w" url_append="" %}

-## DiscoDOS is free and Open Source software
+## DiscoDOS is FOSS

+DiscoDOS is Free and Open Source Software and licensed under the GNU General Public License (GPL3).
 If you are developer or a tech-interested person, check out the [project repository](https://github.com/JOJ0/discodos) on github.